amazon-science/doc-mt-metrics/Prism/README.md

 ### Python usage:

-In order to use Doc-Prism with python simply add `model.set_document_level()` after loading the model.
+In order to use Doc-Prism with python simply add `doc=True` when calling the score function.

 ```python
 from comet import download_model, load_from_checkpoint